 A student who is dismissed for poor academic performance may reapply for admission to the graduate program after one year from the date of their dismissal.
 The student's application for readmission will be reviewed but readmission is not guaranteed.
 The department may deny readmission.
 In departments where the program of study requires students to complete the degree requirements in a cohort, the department may require the student to reenter the cohort and take all classes in the degree program or the department may decide that it would not be practicable for the student to enter the cohort at a different point and, therefore, refuse readmission.
-Students who are readmitted must remove any grade below a B that would place them on academic probation by retaking the class at the first opportunity unless permission to take the class at a later date is granted by the graduate coordinator.
+Students who are readmitted must remove any grade below a "B" that would place them on academic probation by retaking the class at the first opportunity unless permission to take the class at a later date is granted by the graduate coordinator.

 Students who are dismissed from one program may apply for admission to another graduate program after waiting for a period of one year from their date of dismissal.
-A student who is accepted into another program does not have to retake the courses in which the student received grades below a B. If admitted to another program, the student will be admitted as a conditional student.
-If the student receives a grade in a graduate course less than a B during their first 12 credits of graduate study in their new program, the student will be dismissed from graduate studies.
+A student who is accepted into another program does not have to retake the courses in which the student received grades below a "B" if these courses are not used in partial fulfillment of the graduate degree.
+If admitted to another program, the student will be admitted as a conditional student.
+If the student receives a grade in a graduate course less than a "B" during their first 12 credits of graduate study in their new program, the student will be dismissed from graduate studies.